albertyw/base-flask/README.md

 Base-flask is designed to work with a minimally sized [AWS EC2](https://aws.amazon.com/ec2/instance-types/) or [DigitalOcean](https://www.digitalocean.com/pricing/) instance, running a modern version of Ubuntu (16.04 LTS recommended).

+### CDN

 A CDN like [cloudflare](https://www.cloudflare.com/) can also be added on to boost speed.
+A good cloudflare setup would be to use full SSL encryption and to install an origin certificate so that requests are encrypted end-to-end.

 Development
 -----------